MATH304 Partial Differential Equations

 The paper will cover the following topics:

-- Poisson's equation (harmonic functions, mean value theorem for harmonic functions, maximum principle, Green's function, boundary value problem)
+- Laplace's equation and Poisson's equation (harmonic functions, mean value theorem for harmonic functions, maximum principle, Green's function, boundary value problem)

 - The transport equation (initial value problem, characteristics)